SamerAlshaer1991/rtl_multicore_task_scheduling/README.md

 ## Discord Community

-Join our Discord server to discuss this project, ask questions, and collaborate with other community members[Discord](https://discord.gg/S9xYegQw)
+Join our [Discord Server](https://discord.gg/S9xYegQw) to discuss this project, ask questions, and collaborate with other community members

 ## License
 This project is licensed under [Copyrights eu](https://www.copyright.info/copyright/IPSO20230606004845DPQ/).